mafiu84/milestone-project-01-cloned/Readme.md

 In contact page I wanted to provide not only contact form but links to all social media accounts to maximize the fan base.
 YouTube subscription link is provided in footer on every page  and footer stays collapsed regardless to screen size for easy acces.

-### Skeleton

 ### Surface

 Background pictures in landing page, music, video and contact page were edited in fotor app that they would not distract attention from the content.
+Theme is dark to conserve power on battery powered devices.

 ## TECHNOLOGIES